-- All professional development needs are identified through the school's appraisal system, self-evaluation and quality assurance processes and feed into the School Development Plan. - The Headteacher oversees the professional development of all teaching staff and teaching assistant which occurs during whole school training days and by attending courses.
-Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - The SENCO regularly attends SEN network meetings in order to keep up to date with local and national developments in SEND and also supports the LA through involvement in work strands to address ongoing developments in SEN Reforms. - Support Staff are encouraged to take an active part in all school functions/training including leading after-school clubs.
+- All professional development needs are identified through the school's appraisal system, self-evaluation and quality assurance processes and feed into the School Development Plan. - The SENCO undertakes an annual Audit of Staff Skills and SEND Knowledge in order to recognise and address gaps within the school and for individuals. - The Headteacher oversees the professional development of all teaching staff and teaching assistants.
+Training occurs during whole school training days, staff meetings and by attending courses.
+Colleagues attending courses are expected to disseminate and share relevant knowledge with other staff within the school. - Newly appointed teaching and support staff undertake an induction meeting with the SENCO who will explain systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual pupils.

+- The SENCO regularly attends continuing profession development training courses and attends SEND network meetings in order to keep up to date with local and national developments in SEND. - Support Staff are encouraged to take an active part in all school functions/training including leading after-school clubs.